PhilippSchweizer/sudoku-engine/README.md

 # Golang Sudoku Engine (WIP)

-> A Go-based Sudoku backend focused on learning, clarity, and solver logic.
+> A Go-based Sudoku backend focused on learning.
 This is a work in progress.

 ## Why This Exists
 - Learning Go, algorithms, and efficiency tradeoffs
-- Building a portfolio piece that showcases problem-solving
+- Building a portfolio piece (I coded it myself, i swear)
-- Having fun while exploring Sudoku solving techniques
+- Having fun

 ## Status
 - **Current:** Backtracking solver, validation, and candidate tracking